New Castle Fieldhouse – New Castle High School Trojans

 The students put forth a wonderful effort throughout the game.
 The opening festivities during warm-ups emulate a college game atmosphere with players bursting through paper posters, the band strumming a beat, cheerleaders flipping up and down, and a student section that is frenzied.

 A final extra point for being a place that hosts more than just high school basketball.
 The Harlem Globetrotters, Indiana Pacers, Milwaukee Bucks, Indiana University, US men’s Olympic volleyball team, US Marine Corps Band, and various concerts have played inside the gymnasium since 1959.

 The New Castle Fieldhouse is rather rudimentary in design, but momentous in size.
 It commands your attention the instant you walk through the doors.
-The thick, dark brown wooden bleacher seats, parquet floor, and wrap-around concourse is further impressive.
-I cannot imagine that much has changed since the building open its doors in 1959.
+The thick, dark brown wooden bleacher seats, parquet floor, and wrap around concourse are further impressive.
+I cannot imagine that much has changed since the building opened its doors in 1959.
 It is a sports venue on par with some of the country’s greatest.